NethServer/nethsecurity-docs/dns_dhcp.rst

 Static Leases
 -------------
-Static leases assign stable IP addresses and symbolic hostnames to DHCP clients.
+Static leases assigns stable IP addresses and symbolic hostnames to DHCP clients.
 The host is identified by its MAC address, assigned a fixed IP address, and provided with a symbolic hostname for easy recognition.

 Click the button :guilabel:`Add reservation` to add a new device's reservation.